Voices from Russia

 Interfax-Religion

-http://www.interfax-religion.ru/?act=news&div=24396 (in Russian)
+http://www.interfax-religion.ru/?act=news&div=24396

 Archbishop Hilarion Becomes Head of the ROCOR

-His Beatitude Hilarion’s predecessor, Metropolitan Laurus Skurla, died on 16 March at the age of 80.
+Archbishop Hilarion Kapral of Sydney, Australia, and New Zealand was elected the First Hierarch of the Russian Orthodox Church Outside of Russia (ROCOR).
+Voting for the office was held Monday at a conference of the ROCOR Council of Bishops in New York.
+Enthronement of the newly elected First Hierarch is scheduled for this Sunday, 18 May.
+His Beatitude Hilarion’s predecessor, Metropolitan Laurus Škurla, died on 16 March at the age of 80.
 Metropolitan Laurus became the symbol of the reunification of the ROCOR with the Moscow Patriarchate.
 The event took place on 17 May 2007 when Patriarch Aleksei II of Moscow and all Russia and His Beatitude Laurus signed the Act of Canonical Communion.
 The document put an end to a split between the two branches of the Russian Church that lasted for almost eight decades.

+As ROCOR hierarchs gathered for a session of the Council of Bishops, spokesmen for the Moscow Patriarchate voiced the hope that the newly-elected First Hierarch would continue Metropolitan Laurus’s policy of solidifying the reunification.
+During the metropolitan’s funeral in Jordanville NY.
+Archbishop Hilarion said it is necessary to continue moving along the course that the two Churches embarked upon.
+“Now, thanks to this unity, our Church is growing stronger by the power of God’s mercy”, he said.
 The Bylaws of the ROCOR say that its First Hierarch has the title of Metropolitan and is elected by the Council of Bishops for life.
-Apart from being the chairman of the conferences of the Council of Bishops and the Synod of Archpriests (I did not have access for a Russian original for this, do they mean the Holy Synod?: editor’s note), the ruling metropolitan also takes care of the internal and external affairs of the Church.
+Apart from being the chairman of the conferences of the Council of Bishops and the Holy Synod, the ruling metropolitan also takes care of the internal and external affairs of the Church.
 He has the power to convene the Councils of Bishops and the All-Diaspora Councils where representatives of the laity take part along with the clergy, to compile reports on the situation in ROCOR, to communicate with other autocephalous Orthodox Churches on the issues of church life, to maintain contacts with secular authorities in various countries, and to address ROCOR’s entire congregation with pastoral epistles and moral instructions.
+The ROCOR is governed by the Council of Bishops that convenes annually and has the status of the supreme body for issuing edicts, as well as governance, adjudication, and control over activities of the Church.
+Apart from electing the First Hierarch, the Council also resolves general issues pertaining to the faith, morals, liturgical life, church discipline, educational and missionary activities, and it is also a court of adjudication in the last instance.
+It handles all affairs related to matters of principle in treating with contemporary schisms and false teachings, and to legal defence of the interests of the ROCOR in the courts and its representation before all other governmental agencies.

 ITAR-Tass

-http://www.itar-tass.com/eng/level2.html?NewsID=12669853&PageNum=0 (in English)
+http://www.itar-tass.com/eng/level2.html?NewsID=12669853&PageNum=0

 The Moscow Patriarchate Once Again Confirms its Intent to Refrain from Common Prayer with Non-Orthodox

 The Moscow Patriarchate reiterated that it thinks it is impossible for Orthodox believers to conduct services together with members of other Christian confessions.
 “Yet again, we would like to confirm our intention to refrain from participating in joint prayers with the heterodox”, Priest Aleksandr Vasyutin, a member of the Secretariat for Inter-Christian Relations of the MP Department for External Church Relations, said to Interfax-Religion.
-According to Fr Aleksandr, this question acquired urgency in the process of organising the 13th General Assembly of the Conference of European Churches which is scheduled for July 2009 in Lyons in France.
+According to Fr Aleksandr, this question acquired urgency in the process of organising the 13th General Assembly of the Conference of European Churches that is scheduled for July 2009 in Lyons in France.

-“There is no need to repeat the information that was broadcast widely in various church and secular media outlets that the service at Notre Dame de Paris was an Orthodox molieben, where the clergy of the Catholic Church were only observers, including Andre Vingt-Trois, the Archbishop of Paris.
+“There is no need to repeat the information that was broadcast widely in various church and secular media outlets that the service at Notre Dame de Paris was an Orthodox molieben, where the clergy of the Catholic Church were only observers, including André Vingt-Trois, the Archbishop of Paris.
 So, there are no grounds for calling this a joint service or common prayer”, Fr Aleksandr emphasised.

 Interfax-Religion

-http://www.interfax-religion.ru/?act=news&div=24381 (in Russian)
+http://www.interfax-religion.ru/?act=news&div=24381

 World’s Leading Investment Banks say that the Russian Rouble Is the Most Promising Currency Today

-Filed under: Russian, contemporary, economy — 01varvara @ 14:32
+Filed under: economy,Russian — 01varvara @ 00.00

 Russian 100 rouble notes